-Care for these plants is a breeze and they’re also easy to propagate.
-Just place them in a warm area, use well-draining potting soil, water when the top few inches of soil is dry, and fertilize occasionally in the spring and summer months.
-Keep an eye on common snake plant pests, and drooping or yellowing leaves as well, and consider repotting every 18 months or so.
+Care for these plants is a breeze, and they’re also easy to propagate.
+Just place them in a warm area, use well-draining potting soil, water when the top few inches of soil is dry, and fertilize occasionally (with liquid fertilizer or even coffee grounds) in the spring and summer months.
+Keep an eye on common snake plant pests, drooping, falling over snake plants, or yellowing leaves as well, and consider repotting every 18 months or so.

 The Meaning, Symbolism, and Cultural Significance of Snake Plants

 Symbolism of Snake Plant Colors and Flowers